Inside: Learn how to make custom tie-up shades to fit any window in this easy beginner sewing project.

 A double hem creates a nice finish.

-Step 2) Take the top piece and fold it in half widthwise, so the double hems you just sewed face in.
+Step 2) Take the top piece and fold it in half lengthwise, so the double hems you just sewed face in.
 Pin in place, making sure to leave a large enough gap at the top for your tension rod loop.
-Sew the sides together.
-I left a 1 1/2 inch gap at the top.
+Sew the folded sides together.
+I left a 1 1/2 inch gap at the top for the rod.
 Sew across the width of the material to create a loop for the tension rod to slide through where you marked for the tension rod at the top.

 Here is how the tension rod looks inserted once you are ready to hang the shades up.